Hike Mt. Baldy via Ski Hut Route | San Gabriel Mountains Trail Guide

-The Mt.
-Baldy Ski Hut Trail is the shortest and therefore steepest climb to the summit of Mount “Baldy.”
-(Well, that’s if you don’t count the Devil’s Backbone Trail starting from the top of the ski lift.)
-The Sierra Club Ski Hut is about 60% of the way from the trailhead just before the Baldy Bowl.
-San Antonio is one of the three ultras in Southern California, along with San Gorgonio and San Jacinto.
-No one uses the name Mount San Antonio because the Baldy Bowl is a bare cirque on the southern face.
-This bald patch is visible from LA, which is almost everyone calls it by its nickname.
+Climb the shortest route to the summit of Mount Baldy by following the Ski Hut route.
+It’s also pretty steep and only the Bear Canyon Trail is steeper.
+Along the way, you can explore the Sierra Club Ski Hut and enjoy views of the Baldy Bowl.
+Mount San Antonio is one of the Three Saints in Southern California, with San Gorgonio and San Jacinto.
+Hardly anyone uses the name Mount San Antonio.
+On the southern face, the Baldy Bowl is a bare cirque (bowl-shaped amphitheater).
+This bald patch is visible from LA, which is why everyone calls it by its nickname.

 Directions to Trailhead